Kelp forest: Kelp forest restoration in California

 In the 2010s, Northern California lost 95% of its kelp ecosystems due to marine heatwaves.

 Kelp bed recovery efforts in California are primarily focusing on sea urchin removal, both by scuba divers, and by sea otters, which are natural predators.

-A brown algae, Sargassum horneri, an invasive species first spotted in 2003, has also been a concern.
+A brown alga, Sargassum horneri, an invasive species first spotted in 2003, has also been a concern.

+The Sunflower sea star is an important keystone species which helps control sea urchin abundance, but an outbreak of Sea star wasting disease and a vulnerability to climate change has led to its critical endangerment.

 Researchers at the Bodega Marine Laboratory of UC Davis are developing replanting strategies, and volunteers of the Orange County Coastkeeper group are replanting giant kelp.
 Humboldt State University began cultivating bull kelp in its research farm in 2021.

 Research efforts at the state level to prevent kelp forest collapse in California were announced in July 2020.

 At the federal level, H.R.
 4458, the Keeping Ecosystems Living and Productive (KELP) Act, introduced July 29, 2021, seeks to establish a new grant program within NOAA for kelp forest restoration.

+Ocean Rainforest, a Faroe Islands-based company, secured $4.5 million in U.S. government funding to grow giant kelp on an 86-acre farm off the coast of Santa Barbara, California.